alexyuly/ViewScript-Runtime/README.md

 }
 ```

-**HelloWorld** is a view, with one paragraph element, with content of "Hello, world!".

 `<p>` is a paragraph element.
 It has one input named `content`, bound to a text field.

 ## Log when button clicked